ascory/library-PHP/README.md

-# library-PHP
- PHP library for Ascory
+# PHP library for Ascory
+> [!WARNING]
+> The module was created by Ascory users.
+No assistance may be provided for this repository.
+By using this code, you automatically agree to the MIT license.